Developing with Phymes

 git checkout main

-cargo bench -p phymes-core --bench add_rows -- --save-baseline main
+cargo bench -p phymes-agents --bench candle_asset -- --save-baseline main

 git checkout feature

-cargo bench -p phymes-core --bench add_rows -- --baseline main
+cargo bench -p phymes-agents --bench candle_asset -- --baseline main

 Running the CI locally